Malcolm Clemons: Early and personal life

-IMG Academy in Bradenton, Florida in 2020.
+IMG Academy in Bradenton, Florida, in 2020.
+Clemons was recruited by the University of Florida in 2020.
+He was coached by Nic Petersen and graduated in 2024 with a Bachelor of Science in International Studies.

 Career

-He was the 2018 CIF High School State Championships gold medalist (Long Jump).

-He was the 2018 New Balance Outdoor silver medalist (Long Jump).

-He was the 2019 USATF National Junior Olympics bronze medalist (Long Jump 17-18 Division).
+Clemons placed second in the long jump at the 2018 New Balance Outdoor Championships.
+The following year, he won the 2018 CIF High School State Championships in the long Jump while a student at Saint Mary's College High School in California.
+Competing at the 2019 USATF Region 16 and National Junior Olympics, he had a third place finish in the long jump.

-He was a gold medalist at the NACAC U23 Championships in San Jose, Costa Rica in July 2023.

-He finished third in the long jump at the NCAA Indoor Championships in Boston, Massachusetts in March 2024.

-He placed third in the long jump at the 2024 NCAA Division 1 Championships in Eugene, Oregon in June 2024.
+Competing for the United States, he was a gold medalist at the NACAC U23 Championships in San Jose, Costa Rica in July 2023.
+Clemons finished third in the long jump at the NCAA Indoor Championships in Boston, Massachusetts in March 2024.
+He placed third in the long jump at the 2024 NCAA Outdoor Championships in Eugene, Oregon in June 2024.

-He was runner-up in the long jump at the 2024 United States Olympic trials with a distance of 8.18 metres.
-He subsequently competed in the long jump at the 2024 Paris Olympics.
+Later that month, he was runner-up in the long jump at the 2024 United States Olympic trials with a distance of 8.18 metres.
+He subsequently competed in the long jump at the 2024 Paris Olympics, without advancing to the final.

-In June 2025, he won the 2025 NCAA Championships title in Eugene, Oregon, with a jump of 8.04 metres.
+In June 2025, while competing for the University of Florida, he won the 2025 NCAA Championships title in Eugene, Oregon, with a winning jump of 8.04 metres.

+Clemons competed in the long jump at the 2026 USA Indoor Track and Field Championships in New York, placing fourth overall.
+On 23 July 2026, he had a best jump of 8.07 metres and finished runner-up as Isaac Grimes retained the national title at the 2026 USA Outdoor Track and Field Championships in New York.